Biblical Genealogies Interpretation Challenges and Bible Inerrancy Issues

 These charges and confusions almost always stem from a lack of familiarity with the original Bible languages and/or with the functions and purposes of genealogies within the Hebrew culture.
 We hope this article brings some clarity to the prevailing discussions.

 This article originally began as a chapter within our “Ruth 4 Genealogy – Was Rahab the Mother of Boaz”.
 It was included as an apologetic to demonstrate that any “gaps” or “missing generations” within the Ruth 4 genealogy did not constitute a Biblical error.
-Since this common charge is not limited to the Ruth list, but often directed towards the other genealogical lists in the Scriptures, we’ve split the original chapter off into this new article.
+Since this common charge is not limited to the Ruth list, but often directed towards the other genealogical lists in the Scriptures, we’ve split the original chapter written in 2010 into this new article in May 2013.
 In expanding the apologetics to counter the general charges frequently leveled against these portions of Scripture, we’ve also addressed many interpretation challenges associated with this literary genre.

 Table of Contents